 Hi!
 Thanks for visiting this page.

 I’m Asad, a lifelong student and an aspiring scholar.
-I graduated New York University with a Bachelor’s of Science in Social Work in 2016 with a focus on community organizing, and I’ve just entered NYU once again this fall of 2017, this time for a Master’s in Near (Middle) Eastern Studies.
+I was born and raised in Brooklyn, and graduated New York University with a Bachelor’s of Science in Social Work in 2016 with a focus on community organizing, and I’ve just entered NYU once again this fall of 2017, this time for a Master’s in Near (Middle) Eastern Studies.

 Because I come from a community organizing and non-profit background, I am always interested in seeing how I can make my work intersect meaningfully with the lives of everyday people.
 How can I use what I learn to address contemporary challenges, make myself a better advocate for justice, and most importantly, become a better person?
 These are questions I ask myself every day.